jawebada/cookiecutter-minecraft-bedrock-docker/README.md

 ## Summary

-This is a [Cookiecutter](https://cookiecutter.readthedocs.io) template to configure a docker stack called `minecraft` for the [Minecraft bedrock server](https://www.minecraft.net/en-us/download/server/bedrock/), which can be easily deployed to a docker swarm node.
+This is a [Cookiecutter](https://cookiecutter.readthedocs.io) template to configure a docker stack called for the [Minecraft bedrock server](https://www.minecraft.net/en-us/download/server/bedrock/).
+The stack is called `minecraft` and can be easily deployed to a docker swarm node.

 Players are whitelisted and you will be asked for the operator's Minecraft name and XUID.